 I’m a commercial Microsoft .NET developer and open-source PHP developer based in Tamworth, England.
-I live with my husband, James, and I’m daddy to a one-year-old Labrador called Mickey.
+I live with my husband and I’m daddy to a three-year-old Labrador called Mickey.

 Check out About Andy Heathershaw to read more about me, or browse my blog posts below.

 My hosting company, Memset Ltd., have advised me they will be performing important maintenance work on their Miniserver platform.
 This maintenance is to apply critical security patches to the Linux kernel of the physical servers that host the virtual servers like mine – that power this website.
 It is taking place between 22:00 GMT on 1st November […]

 The Walt Disney World resort announced on Twitter earlier today that it will be closing all theme parks, water parks, golf courses, Disney Springs and the ESPN sports complex for hurricane Matthew’s arrival.
 The closure comes as President Obama declared a state of emergency in 28 Florida counties.
 Local Governments ordered coastal counties to evacuate, and advised residents in […]

 Sky – who provide broadband and digital TV services to UK residents and businesses – have recently enabled IPv6 to their consumer broadband customers.
 I believe they are the first UK ISP to do so, and I hope others follow very soon.
 IPv6 is a replacement addressing scheme for all computers connected to the Internet. […]

 … after some people upload too much.
 “Today, storage limits just became a thing of the past with Office 365.”
 Julia White, general manager of Office 365 Technical Product Management.
 27th October, 2014 Fast forward to November 2015 and storage limits have just become present again.
 A little over a year after Microsoft announced that […]